This post has been corrected.

 Still, scale is a problem.
 The big limitation with 3D-printing at the moment is that you can’t make a wall that’s bigger than the printer.
 And of course those pre-fabricated walls have to be transported from the printer to the construction site.

-WinSun is working on a fix, though.
-The company is developing a “Minibuilder” robot (link in Chinese) to print structures directly onsite.
+WinSun points to (link in Chinese) a possible future fix: a “Minibuilder” robot pioneered by the Institute of Advanced Architecture of Catalonia in Barcelona that prints structures directly onsite.
 If this works, it could eventually make 3D house-printing even cheaper, slashing transportation and labor costs.
-Here’s a glimpse of how Minibuilder works: